 The Costumes We Wear

 I just realized that everyone in this world carries one or more masks.
 Maybe we can call them costumes in the play of life.
-Each person has a role they are playing, and sometimes that role becomes so familiar that they forget it is only a costume.
+Each person has at least one role they play, and sometimes those roles become so familiar that they forget it is only a costume.

 Some people do not even know what their true costume is.
 Some play their part so well that they begin to believe the play is real.
 They become the strong one, the happy one, the successful one, the quiet one, the one who always has everything together.
 But deep inside of them, another truth may be waiting to be seen.

 And I wonder, what happens when the play is over?
-What happens when life asks us to take off the costume we have been wearing for so long?
-Will we feel lost without it, or will we finally meet the real person underneath?
+What happens when one day, life asks us to take off the costume we have been wearing for so long?
+Will we feel lost without it when we finally meet the real person underneath?

-Maybe the goal is not to live without any costume at all.
-Maybe the goal is to remember that the costume is not the whole truth of who we are.
+Maybe the goal is not to live without any costume at all, but to remember that the costume is not the whole truth of who we are.
 We can play our roles in this world, but we should not lose ourselves inside them.
-Because one day, when the curtain falls, the only thing left will be the soul behind the role.
+Because one day, when the curtain falls, the only thing left will be just the soul behind the role.